 Jose Manalastas, a Pampango, led his men in a fierce counterattack one week after the British successfully occupied Manila, fighting wildly and managing to reach the very tent of Draper himself.
 Inside, he engaged the British commander in a duel and even stabbed him in the chest before he was finally overwhelmed.

-Draper would later praise their bravery, saying had Manalastas and his men’s bravery been equalled by the quality of their weapons (they fought with bows and spears), he would have surely died at their hands.
+Draper would later praise their bravery, saying had Manalastas and his men’s bravery been equaled by the quality of their weapons (they fought with bows and spears), he would have surely died at their hands.

-9. Antonio Pigafetta.
+9. Antonio Pigafetta

 We can only imagine the chronicles and accounts lost to the flow of history had Antonio Pigafetta, Ferdinand Magellan’s chronicler, also met an untimely end in the Philippines.
 During the Battle of Mactan, Pigafetta—unlike his captain—survived even as he took a poisoned arrow to the forehead.
 His injury, however, turned out to be a blessing in disguise.